Chicago Stags: Purchase by Abe Saperstein, name change and folding

 On April 25, 1950, Bob Cousy was drafted by the Tri-Cities Blackhawks but did not sign with the team.
 Cousy wanted $10,000 and Blackhawks owner Ben Kerner countered with $6,000 in negotiations.
 Cousy was then sold to the Stags in a trade.
 When the Stags/Bruins folded on September 25, 1950, a dispersal draft was held on October 5, to divide their players throughout the league, with Cousy going to the Boston Celtics.

 The Stags were one of seven teams that quickly left the NBA: the original Denver Nuggets, Anderson Packers, Sheboygan Red Skins and Waterloo Hawks jumped to the NPBL, while Chicago and the St. Louis Bombers folded, shrinking the loop from 17 teams to 11 at the dawn of the 1950–51 season.
 (The situation got worse in January 1951 as the Washington Capitols folded as well, bringing the number of NBA teams down to ten.)
+Following the Washington Capitols folding operations and the New York Knicks threatening to leave the NBA themselves after witnessing what was seen as "disgraceful conduct" from their stateside rivals of the time in the Syracuse Nationals and player-coach Al Cervi (alongside rumors of the Tri-Cities Blackhawks being sold, relocated, or otherwise defecting to the recently created National Professional Basketball League themselves), the Chicago Stags under Abe Saperstein's ownership attempted to file a lawsuit against the NBA to get the franchise reinstated back into the league properly, though Saperstein would ultimately fail to get the desired results that he would hope to get from that lawsuit in question.